kangapi/new-grades-notifier/readme.md

 docker-compose up -d
 ```
 5. That's it!
 You will now receive a notification every time a new grade is available on Pronote.
+Make sure to follow the topic you chose on your ntfy client to receive the notifications.
 You can check the logs of the container by running:
 ``` bash
 docker-compose logs -f